 It seems clear that the New Comprehensive Zoning By-law for Markham should consider exempting accessory dwelling units from any requirements for additional parking in certain areas of the City as is already the case in Markham Centre.
-Rather than impose a blanket provision of one additional parking space for each second suite, the New Comprehensive Zoning By-law should seek to develop conditions or performance measures that would help ensure that satisfactory parking arrangements are in place before the approval of a second suite.
+Rather than impose a blanket provision of one additional parking space for each second suite, Council may consider developing conditions or performance measures that would help ensure that satisfactory parking arrangements are in place before the approval of a second suite.